Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/02_terminology.md

 - **ASDF (Adaptable Seismic Data Format)**
   A modern data format explicitly designed for seismological data and related metadata.
 Building on the HDF5 infrastructure, ASDF is tailored for efficiency, scalability, and adaptability in both storage and processing of seismic data.
 It facilitates the integration of raw waveforms, processed data products, event parameters, and station metadata within a single file structure.
 The format's adaptability and hierarchical structure ensure consistent and optimized handling of diverse seismic datasets, making it a valuable choice for advanced seismological research and applications.

-### Equipment and hierarchical relationship
+### Equipment and Hierarchical Relationship

-- **Sensor**
-  A device specifically designed to detect or measure a physical property and convert this input into an electrical signal.
-A sensor (e.g., geophone element) is responsible for directly detecting seismic waves and transducing them into voltage variations based on its sensitivity.
-Example: a 4.5 Hz geophone.

-- **Instrument**
-  A comprehensive setup encompassing one or multiple sensors and associated components, including casings, and internal electronics if applicable.
-In microseismic monitoring, an instrument refers to the entire arrangement employed for seismic detection.
-Its response combines the characteristics of the individual sensors.
-Example: a tri-axial dual element geophone.

-- **Location**
-Represents a location where an instrument is deployed.
-The location could refer to an instrument.

-- **Station**
-A logical or physical grouping of instruments deployed at one or multiple "locations".
-In the most minimalist case, a station can comprise only one instrument.

-- **Network**
-A logical grouping of multiple stations used to detect, locate and characterized events.

-At the top of the hierarchy, you have the **Inventory**, which encompasses everything below it.
+The suggested hierarchy deviates from the standard Obspy/StationXML definition

-1.  **Inventory**
+**Inventory**

-A comprehensive collection of networks in a microseismic monitoring system.
+-   **Definition**: The collective framework that encapsulates all networks within a microseismic monitoring system.

-3.  **Network**
-A logical grouping of multiple stations to detect, locate, and characterize seismic events.
-    -   Child of: Inventory
-4.  **Station**
+**Network (e.g., N1)**

+-   **Definition**: A two-character code that aggregates several stations for the purpose of seismic event detection, location, and characterization.
+-   **Relation**: Top-level entity within the Inventory.

+**Station (e.g., N1.STA01)**

-    A logical or physical grouping of instruments at one or multiple locations.
+-   **Definition**: A logical identifier with five characters for a set of instruments at one or more defined locations to capture seismic data.
-    -   Child of: Network
-5.  **Location**
+-   **Relation**: Constituent of a Network.

+**Location (e.g., N1.STA01.00)**

-  A specific point where one or more instruments are deployed; synonymous in this context with the physical aspect of Instrument.
+-   **Definition**: A geospatial identifier with two characters, equivalent to the physical installation point of an Instrument.
-   Child of: Station
+-   **Relation**: Component of a Station.

-6.  **Instrument**
+**Instrument**

-    -   Definition: A setup that may include one or multiple sensors and associated components for seismic detection.
+-   **Definition**: The physical equipment installed at a Location, potentially inclusive of multiple sensors and their ancillary components for seismic signal capture.
-    -   Child of: Location
-7.  **Sensor**
+-   **Correspondence**: Directly associated with a Location, not a hierarchical dependency.

+**Channel (e.g., N1.STA01.00.GNX)**

+-   **Definition**: A three-character designation for a data stream from a sensor, indicative of its bandwidth, type, and orientation.
+-   **Correspondence**: Specifically linked to a single Sensor type within an Instrument.

+**Sensor (e.g., Sensor - Type 1)**

-    -   Definition: A device designed to detect seismic waves and convert them into an electrical signal.
+-   **Definition**: A device engineered to detect seismic waves and transduce them into a measurable electrical signal, with a distinct type for each Channel.
-    -   Child of: Instrument
+-   **Correspondence**: Each Sensor is uniquely coupled with a Channel; they are mutually inclusive.

 **Hierarchy**
 ```